 - Avoid giving your dog cheese-flavored human foods like Cheetos and cheese puffs.

 - Don’t give your dog the rind of the cheese.
-Some of them contain mold that would be toxic to a dog.
+Some of them contain mold that are toxic to dogs.
 Others have wax in them, which would not be good for your dog’s digestion.

-Cheese is a perfect treat for positive reinforcement training or just to let your dog know how much you appreciate them.
-Try giving it to your pup, in moderation, and see how they enjoy it as much as you do!
+Cheese is a perfect treat for positive reinforcement training or just to let your dog know how much you appreciate him.
+Try giving a cheesy snack to your pup, in moderation, and see if he enjoys it as much as you do!

 Ready to discover the top 10 cutest dog breeds in the entire world?